SludgeVohaul/audiotools/README_audible2m4b.md

-## `audible2m4b.sh`
+## audible2m4b.sh

-The `audible2m4b.sh` tool converts Audible's AAX files in the `srcdir` into the AAC format and stores them to the `targetdir` directory.
+The `audible2m4b.sh` tool converts Audible's AAX files in the `srcdir` into the AAC format and stores them in the `targetdir` directory.

-The directory structure present in `srcdir` is preserved, i.e. it is possible to copy a directory containing several audiobooks into `srcdir` and the `targetdir` will contain the same directory structure containing the M4B files.
+The directory structure present in `srcdir` is preserved, i.e. it is possible to copy multiple directories containing with audiobooks into `srcdir` and the `targetdir` will contain the same directory structure containing the M4B files.

 ### Motivation